-Despite significant progress in achieving primary education and gender equality in primary school enrollment, secondary schools remain scarce, are mostly in central towns and urban areas, and enroll fewer girls than boys and too few poor and disadvantaged children.
+Despite significant progress in achieving primary education and gender equality in primary school enrollment, secondary education remains illusive.
+Secondary schools are scarce and mostly located in central towns and urban areas.
+Secondary schools enroll fewer girls than boys and too few poor and disadvantaged children.
 Clear evidence shows that a quality secondary school education is measurably associated with positive effects on health, well-being, and productivity.
 Moreover, many children are leaving primary school without basic literacy and numeracy, and those who do make it to secondary school are often unprepared for the higher levels of learning required.

-Work and livelihood in developing countries is also changing from a focus on widespread subsistence agriculture and small-scale industrial sector work to a far more complex mix of formal and informal economic activities.
-This makes targeting and calibrating the scale-up of secondary education even more challenging, and many questions surrounding accessibility, quality, and relevance remain unanswered.
+At the same time there is a shift occuring in the workforce in developing countries.
+Economic opportunities are shrinking the subsistence farming and small-scale industrial sector in favor of a far more complex mix of formal and informal economic activities.
+This makes targeting and calibrating the scale-up of secondary education even more important, but many questions surrounding accessibility, quality and relevance remain unanswered.

-Based on the responses to their RFPs, the donor collaborative is funding more than 40 projects that support better access, teaching, and learning outcomes for students at the secondary level.
-Project durations are one to three years and projects are located across East Africa (encompassing the Democratic Republic of the Congo, Kenya, Rwanda, Tanzania, and Uganda), India, and Nigeria.
+The donor collaborative has issued multiple calls for projects ideas that could help inform the imminent expansion and transformation of secondary education and is funding more than 40 projects.
+Project durations are one to three years and are located across East Africa (Democratic Republic of the Congo, Kenya, Rwanda, Tanzania, and Uganda), India, and Nigeria.
 The donor collaborative is committed to monitoring the funded projects, drawing out and sharing important learnings from the efforts, and using these learnings to inform future programming.

 Results for Development Institute (R4D) served as the learning partner for PSIPSE from 2013-2014.
-R4D’s role was to serve as a high-level evaluator and a synthesizer of learnings from the projects that the donor collaborative supports in India, Nigeria, and East Africa.
+R4D evaluated and synthesized learnings from the PSIPSE's projects.

 - Provided context-specific strategic and technical guidance